somnathrakshit/somnathrakshit.github.io/content/post/relevance-prediction-eye-movement-cnn/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-> We thank Splunk Inc. for the [blog post](https://www.splunk.com/en_us/blog/security/deep-learning-with-splunk-and-tensorflow-for-security-catching-the-fraudster-in-neural-networks-with-behavioral-biometrics.html) on using mouse trajectories for fraud detection, which gave us the idea to adapt this approach for relevance prediction from eye-movements.

 The primary purpose of Information Retrieval (IR) systems is to fetch content which is useful and relevant to people.
 IR systems have to cater to a variety of users, who may have wildly different mental models of what they consider to be useful and relevant.

 Neuro-physiological methods, such as eye-tracking, provide an interesting avenue to observe users while they interact with information systems.
 Eye-tracking has been frequently used to assess if the screen-content is relevant to the user.
 Despite its many advantages such as being non-invasive and requiring very little effort, interpreting eye-tracking data is not straightforward.